 The paper, Diversity, Social Goods Provision, and Performance in the Firm, recently published in the Journal of Economics and Management Strategy, is by Ellison and Wallace P. Mullin, an economist at George Washington University.

 There is another issue I’ve observed, sexual tension.
 Both sexes are genetically encoded to reproduce.
 This behavior requires some level of courtship ranging from drunken hookups to abstinence until marriage, but it exists.
 When you put men and women together, generally something is going to go on.
 I have yet to see an office where it hasn’t happened.
 When you stick opposite sexes together, or worse on extended business trips, guess what goes down?
 This almost always gets in the way in the form of nepotism while it’s going on, to retribution afterwords.
-The army saying is don’t defecate in your own foxhole.
+The army saying is don’t s–t in your own foxhole.

 PUSHING IT TOO FAR

 Why the PC police are forcing the military to make the sexes cooperate in tight spaces like a submarine where you are guaranteed deserted island behavior is beyond me.
 The recent incident where men have filmed women in the shower on a sub is no surprise.
 That is asking for something to happen.
 You can only push the bubble so far before it breaks.
 This is quarters that are just too close.
+Someone is going to hop into the sack.

 So do men and women like working together?
 For the most part to a person will say they do.
 Behind the others backs or in the back of their mind, the differences are there and likely go unspoken or not thought of until the instinct to crush the opponent is instinctual or learned.
 You can point the gun, but can you pull the trigger.